 It also has to be noted that the methods provided in this document are based on laboratory test data with standardised test conditions, which may differ significantly from the individual application in a building ventilation unit.
 Hence, the average yearly energy consumption calculated in this document can be used as a rough estimation and relates only to the contribution of the air filters involved.

-According to this Recommendation, fine dust filters are rated with an efficiency $ePM{10} \ge 50\%$ and a respective face velocity higher than 1,2 m/s (1.500 m3/h for 592 mm x 592 mm filter size).
+Fine dust filters with an efficiency $ePM{10} \ge 50\%$ and a respective face velocity higher than 1,2 m/s (1.500 m3/h for 592 mm x 592 mm filter size) are rated according to this guideline.